I live and work in Vancouver, BC with my lovely wife Irene Lyon, who’s work you should also check out.

 Through my own healing journey I developed an experiential understanding of the profound inter-relationship between thought, emotion and sensation; and how unresolved trauma can lead to blocked-up life force and illness in the mind, body and soul; and also how to access and process this material through awareness and expression.

 I have refined my ability to work with these dynamics by completing a 3-year training in Somatic Experiencing™ (SE) , the ground-breaking work of Dr. Peter Levine, a powerful form of psychobiological trauma treatment that helps you to restore vitality, capacity and health to your mind, body and soul through the re-negotiation of traumatic experiences at the level of the nervous system.
+I have also completed the Touch Skills training with Kathy Kain, who’s work is especially potent for resolving early/developmental trauma.

 In my private practice in Vancouver, BC, I use all the tools and experiential knowledge that I’ve accumulated from over 20 years of devoted self-inquiry, combined with the solid science of nervous system-based trauma resolution.